Selling Your Marketing Agency

 Our Ideal Acquisitions

-At Conversion Pipeline, we are looking for public relations and web design agencies that have a clear market position and are still in their growth phase.
+At Conversion Pipeline, we are looking for marketing, public relations, web design and development agencies that have a clear market position and are still in their growth phase.
 We are looking for agencies with a client base that we can cross-pollinate value-added marketing & digital services to.
 The overall principle is to gain a larger share of the marketing budget out of the client-base thus increasing the economies of scale and ultimately profit margins.

 Selling your agency is an intimidating yet rewarding task that can benefit both the seller and the agency.
 If you are ready to start discussions about selling your agency, let’s have a conversation and see if it is a fit for both parties.
 There is no charge for the conversation and if you are local to the DC Metro Area, coffee is on us!